gopheracademy/gopheracademy-web/upcoming/atlas.md

 seemed only natural to build it entirely in Go as well.
 We are also big proponents of service oriented architectures where many loosely coupled services work together.
-This is also visible in the design of our open source products into multiple highly focused projects aimed at solving specific problems.
+This is also visible in the design of our open source products as multiple highly focused projects aimed at solving specific problems.
 Go is a great fit for building these micro services for many reasons, but critically it has the right balance of developer productivity and runtime performance.

 ![Atlas Initial Design](/postimages/advent-2014/atlas-initial.png)

-The initial architecture of Atlas (then Vagrant Cloud) composed of a few backing stores (PostgreSQL and Redis then), many stateless Go services, all linked together by [Consul](http://consul.io).
+The initial architecture of Atlas (then Vagrant Cloud) was composed of a few backing stores (PostgreSQL and Redis then), many stateless Go services, all linked together by [Consul](http://consul.io).
 There were a few Internet-facing Go services, specifically the web service and the BinStore